pshristi/BasicSpringConcepts/src/main/java/com/example/learningspring/interceptorsAndFilters/README.md

 - Accessing annotation attributes at runtime
 - Using custom annotations to control method behavior

+#### How Aspect-Based Interception Works

+1. **Regular Interceptors** are applied at the URL/controller level and intercept HTTP requests
+2. **Aspect-Based Interceptors** are applied at the method level and intercept method calls

+Aspect-based interception using custom annotations works through Spring AOP (Aspect-Oriented Programming):

+1. **Define a Custom Annotation**:
+   - Create an annotation with `@Target` to specify where it can be used (methods, classes, etc.)
+   - Set `@Retention` to `RetentionPolicy.RUNTIME` so it's available at runtime
+   - Define attributes with default values as needed

+2. **Create an Aspect**:
+   - Use `@Aspect` to define a class as an aspect
+   - Use `@Component` to make it a Spring-managed bean
+   - Define pointcuts using `@Around`, `@Before`, `@After`, etc. with annotation-based selectors

+3. **Apply the Annotation**:
+   - Annotate methods with your custom annotation
+   - Set attribute values as needed

+4. **Execution Flow**:
+   - When an annotated method is called, the aspect intercepts the call
+   - The aspect can access the annotation's attributes
+   - The aspect can execute code before and after the method call
+   - The aspect can modify the method's arguments and return value
+   - The aspect can handle exceptions thrown by the method

+#### Benefits of Annotation-Based Interception

+1. **Fine-Grained Control**: Apply interception at the method level rather than the controller level
+2. **Declarative Approach**: Use annotations to declare behavior rather than writing code
+3. **Reusability**: Create reusable aspects that can be applied to any method
+4. **Separation of Concerns**: Keep cross-cutting concerns separate from business logic
+5. **Metadata-Driven Behavior**: Use annotation attributes to control behavior

 ## Filters vs Interceptors: Key Differences

+### Architectural Placement

-### Filters
+#### Filters
 - Part of the Servlet API (not Spring-specific)
+- Execute at the Servlet Container level, outside the Spring context
 - Execute before the DispatcherServlet processes the request
+- Form a chain around the entire Spring MVC framework
+- Operate on raw ServletRequest and ServletResponse objects

+#### Interceptors
+- Part of the Spring MVC framework
+- Execute within the Spring context, after the DispatcherServlet receives the request
+- Form a chain around the handler (controller) execution
+- Operate on HttpServletRequest/Response and have access to the handler and ModelAndView

+### Capabilities and Limitations

+#### Filters
-- Can modify both the request and response objects
+- Can modify both the request and response objects (headers, parameters, body, etc.)
+- Can transform the request and response (e.g., compression, encryption)
-- Can prevent the request from reaching the DispatcherServlet
+- Can prevent the request from reaching the DispatcherServlet by not calling `chain.doFilter()`
 - Applied to all requests matching URL patterns, regardless of which controller handles them
-- Ideal for cross-cutting concerns like authentication, logging, CORS, etc.
+- No access to Spring's handler execution chain or model-view objects
+- Cannot differentiate between requests to controllers and static resources

-### Interceptors
+#### Interceptors
-- Part of the Spring MVC framework
-- Execute after the DispatcherServlet receives the request but before the controller is called
 - Cannot modify the request and response objects but can add attributes
+- Can access and modify the ModelAndView object returned by controllers
-- Can prevent the handler (controller) from being executed
+- Can prevent the handler (controller) from being executed by returning `false` from `preHandle()`
 - More integrated with Spring's request processing lifecycle
 - Access to Spring's handler execution chain and model-view objects
+- Can be applied selectively to specific controllers or request paths
+- Can access handler metadata (which controller and method will handle the request)

+### Registration and Configuration

+#### Filters
+- Registered using `FilterRegistrationBean` in a `@Configuration` class
+- Can be ordered using the `setOrder()` method
+- URL patterns are specified using Ant-style patterns
+- Can be registered in web.xml (traditional) or programmatically (modern)

+#### Interceptors
+- Registered by implementing `WebMvcConfigurer` and overriding `addInterceptors()`
+- Order is determined by the order of registration
+- Path patterns are specified using Ant-style patterns
+- Can include/exclude specific paths

+### Use Case Suitability

+#### Filters
+- Authentication and authorization
+- CORS (Cross-Origin Resource Sharing) handling
+- Request/response logging
+- Character encoding setting
+- Compression/decompression
+- Request/response transformation
+- Caching
+- Security concerns that need to be applied to all requests

+#### Interceptors
+- Localization
+- Theme selection
+- Performance monitoring
+- Request validation
+- User tracking
+- Audit logging
+- Transaction management
+- Controller-specific concerns

 ## Code Examples